 Louise MacMillan is involved with her husband in church planting in Edinburgh.
 She has completed all three CCEF certificates and works as a biblical counsellor in Edinburgh serving churches in the East of Scotland Gospel Partnership.
 Louise co-leads the Certificate Course in Edinburgh and teaches at Edinburgh Theological Seminary.

-Andrew Nicholls was a doctor before working with UCCF in student ministry and after training at Cornhill and Oak Hill was involved in church planting in Kingston upon Thames and worked as a pastor at Dundonald Church in Raynes Park, London, where he had responsibility for biblical counselling.
-In September 2018 he became Director of Pastoral Care at Oak Hill Theological College.
+Andrew Nicholls was a doctor before working with UCCF in student ministry.
+After training at the Cornhill Training Course and Oak Hill College, he was involved in church planting in Kingston upon Thames and worked as a pastor at Dundonald Church in Raynes Park, London, where he had responsibility for biblical counselling.
+After 15 years of church-based ministry, in September 2018 he became Director of Pastoral Care at Oak Hill College where he teaches biblical counselling and leads the provision of pastoral care for students and their families.

 Sydnie Jordan is the Senior Administrator of Biblical Counselling UK.
 She has completed CCEF’s certificate programme in biblical counselling and studied on the Cornhill Training Course and is involved in pastoral care in her local church.